Top Refrigerator Fixes You Can Do Yourself

 What You Can Do:

-• Ensure the fridge is on a level surface, as uneven placement can lead to extra noise.
+• Ensure the fridge is on a level surface to reduce noise.

-• Consider placing a soundproof mat under the fridge to absorb vibrations.
-If the noise doesn’t stop, it’s time to call a professional technician for further evaluation.
+• Use a soundproof mat under the fridge to absorb vibrations.
+If the noise persists, call a technician.

-By addressing these common refrigerator problems, you can extend the life of your appliance and keep it running efficiently.
-Regular maintenance, like cleaning the condenser coils and inspecting parts for damage, can also help prevent many of these issues in the first place.
-If you’re ever unsure about a repair, don’t hesitate to call a professional to ensure the job is done safely and correctly.
+By tackling these common refrigerator issues, you can extend your appliance's life and improve efficiency.
+Regular maintenance, like cleaning condenser coils and checking for damage, can help prevent many problems.
+If you're unsure about a repair, seek professional help to ensure safety and accuracy.

 Regular maintenance can also save you from future headaches.
 Keep the condenser coils clean, check for leaks or blockages, and replace any faulty parts right away.
 These small steps can extend the life of your fridge and keep it running smoothly.